I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 Simple rules beat clever systems.

 Johnny Decimal also gave me a useful map of my life.
 Looking at the area list, I could see what was missing, what was overgrown, and what I was pretending was important.
-That is more valuable than the cleanup itself.
+That might be more valuable than the cleanup itself.

 If you have 50 notes, maybe do nothing.
 Search is fine.